noxabellus/mod-engine-cpp/readme.md

 Additionally, VS Code tasks are preconfigured for most actions in `.vscode/tasks.json`, and a debugger configuration is also available for stepping through the test game, in `.vscode/launch.json`

 ### Utilize
-In order to use the engine in your own game there are a few steps to follow
+In order to use the engine in your own game there are a few steps to follow:
 + Copy the built include directory into your project
-+ Copy the dependency dlls `ModEngine.dll`, `SDL2.dll`, `FreeImage.dll`, and `imgui.dll` from the appropriate target (Debug or Release), and place them where your game's exe will be built
++ Copy the dependency dlls `ModEngine.dll`, `SDL2.dll`, `FreeImage.dll`, `text_editor.dll` and `imgui.dll` from the appropriate target (Debug or Release), and place them where your game's exe will be built
 + (Optional) If using the Debug target, copy the `.pdb` files from the engine directory
 + Include the `include/ModEngine.hh` header into your source
 + Define `M_GAME` so the headers have the appropriate Windows `__declspec`s
 + Link against the `ModEngine.lib` from the appropriate target when building
-+ (Optional) Create an assets directory in the working directory for your project with at least one TrueType font and an `application_config.json` (Or just copy the assets directory included with the engine source)
++ Create an assets directory in the working directory for your project containing:
+  - Debug primitive shaders
+    * `./assets/shaders/primitive.frag`
+    * `./assets/shaders/primitive2.vert`
+    * `./assets/shaders/primitive3.vert`
+  - (Optional) One or more TrueType fonts, and an `./assets/application_config.json` (Path is configurable) with their paths and sizes

+  (Or just copy the assets directory included with the engine)

-To build modifications for your game there is a similar process
+To build modifications for your game there is a similar process.
+The module and asset loader system is not yet fully implemented, but for now the test framework is setup to support use of a DLL to simulate the capability.
+In order to build a module DLL:
 + (Optional) Combine your game's lib file with the engine's lib file for easy linking
 + Include the engine headers along with your game's headers into your source
 + Define `M_MODULE` so the headers have the appropriate Windows `__declspec`s
 + Link against the combined lib or both the engine lib and your game's lib

 Communication between different binaries is facilitated by the use of `ENGINE_API`, `GAME_API`, and `MODULE_API`.
 Windows' use of `__declspec` requires that any symbols you wish to export be marked `__declspec(dllexport)` and any symbols you wish to import be marked with `__declspec(dllimport)`, so these macros are changed for a given compilation context by use of the `M_ENGINE`, `M_GAME`, and `M_MODULE` defines